chemfiles/chemfiles/README.md

  - Bindings to the most used scientific languages:  Python, C, Fortran 95;
  - Work with binary formats, if the corresponding libraries are available.

-## Compilers, architecture and OS support

-Chemharp have been tested on the following platforms, with the following compilers :

- - Linux (64 bit)
-    * GCC: gcc/g++ 4.9.2
- - OS X (64 bit)
-    * GCC: gcc/g++ 4.9.2
-    * LLVM: clang/clang++ 3.5
-    * Intel: icc/icpc 14
- - Windows (32 bit) (only the C++ and C interfaces have been tested)
-    * MSVC 2015rc (MSVC 2013 DO NOT work)
-    * mingw64 gcc/g++ 4.9.2

-If you manage to compile Chemharp on any other OS/compiler/architecture combination, please let me know so that I can add it to this list.

 ## File formats

 ### Supported formats